-FIRST SEMESTER (FALL) CATALOG 2022-23
+FIRST (FALL) SEMESTER CATALOG 2023-24

-The Keese School is run by and for the residents of Asbury Methodist Village and offers a wide range of lectures, classes, and musical events.
+The Keese School is run by and for the residents of Asbury Methodist Village and offers a wide range of lectures, classes, musical and performance events.

 The faculty consists of both resident and outside experts in a variety of fields.
 The academic year has two semesters that run from September through May.